 - Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?

-The IRS also uses a 20-point test to evaluate such classification issues.
-Click here to see it, courtesy of our friends at BizFilings.
+The IRS also uses a multi-point test to evaluate such classification issues.
+Click here to see it.

 So what are the consequences of improperly paying employees as contractors?
 Plenty!
-If the IRS reclassifies your workers from contractors to employees, your NPO will be held liable for both the employer’s and employees’ share of payroll taxes (Social Security and Medicare), plus very expensive penalties and interest.
-Then the state comes along to take their chunk.
+If the IRS reclassifies your workers from contractors to employees, your nonprofit will be held liable for both the employer’s and employees’ share of payroll taxes (Social Security and Medicare), plus very expensive penalties and interest.
+Then the state comes along to take their share.
 This type action, especially if it applies to multiple years, can put any business out of business.
-For more information, see the IRS’s page on the topic.

 This discussion barely scratches the surface.
-There are so many other critical issues from workers’ comp insurance to employee benefits to hiring practices.
-Frankly, it makes a lot of sense to trust a competent professional to assist with your organization’s payroll.
-It is a really good form of cheap insurance.
+There are so many other critical issues from workers’ compensation insurance to employee benefits to hiring practices.
+Using compliant employment and compensation practices goes a long way to eliminating one of the biggest areas of IRS concern.

 who subscribe to our free, email newsletter.
 It’s information that will empower your nonprofit!